Abhiroop/Abhiroop.github.io/_posts/2017-3-14-Exceptions-and-Transactions.md

 5 }}
 ```

-If this was indeed the DAO contract, the moment an `out of gas exception` would occur, `throw` would be called and the entire transaction would be reverted to its old state.
+If this was indeed the DAO contract, the moment an exception would occur, `throw` would be called and the entire transaction would be reverted to its old state.
 Also it is a bad idea to use `call.value` in place of `send`.
-Because `send`
+Because `send` by default doesn't forward any gas to the receiver.
+However `call.value` does that and would allow the receiver to make reentrant calls without burning any gas for the message call in between.
+Please note, if I had not manually checked for the `send` to return a `false` no exception would occur and the balance would end up getting transferred despite of running out of gas.
+We can conduct an experiment on the same by deploying the Token contract using the `CoinTransfer` event as mentioned in the `geth` docs.

+For those interested to study the DAO contract in detail it cane be found over here: [The original DAO contract](https://github.com/slockit/DAO/blob/DAO11/DAO.sol#L738)